rgolubtsov/dotfiles/ubuntusrv/extract-and-repackage-jre-from-hpux-jdk-depot-bundle-on-linux.md

 ## (5) Invoke the `gunzip` magic against all the JRE files

-In fact all the resulting JRE files are stored compressed as gzipped:
+In fact all the resulting JRE files are stored compressed as `gzip`ped:

 ```
 $ file * bin/java